-Tips From Someone With 50 Years Of Social Distancing Experience
+Tips From Someone With Nearly 50 Years Of Social Distancing Experience

 Sometimes, Barr said, it's kind of satisfying to be grumpy about something.

-"I do get sick and tired of snow but I like kidding about it.
+"I do get sick and tired of snow, but I like kidding about it.
 I live in an area where people live for snow, but I'm not that carried away with it, so I like being grumpy about it," Barr said.
-"You get older and you start saying 'OK, I'm not going to necessarily be pleasant when I don't feel pleasant.'"
+"You get older and you start saying 'OK, I'm not going to necessarily be pleasant when I don't feel pleasant.' "

 These days, Barr is feeling especially unpleasant.

-"Ironically I have been in contact with one person in the last nine days.
+"Ironically, I have been in contact with one person in the last nine days.
 That was eight days ago," he said.

 And then the guy got sick.